Girls typically begin growing pubic hair between ages 8 and 14, marking a key sign of puberty onset.

 Stages of Pubic Hair Development

-Pubic hair development follows predictable stages known as Tanner stages, which describe physical maturation:
+Pubic hair development follows predictable Tanner stages, which describe physical maturation:

-• Tanner Stage 2: Sparse, lightly pigmented hair appears along the labia majora.
+- Tanner Stage 2: Sparse, lightly pigmented hair appears mainly along the labia.

-• Tanner Stage 3: Hair becomes darker, coarser, and curlier; begins spreading over the mons pubis.
+- Tanner Stage 3: Hair becomes darker, coarser, and curlier; begins spreading over the pubic region.

-• Tanner Stage 4: Adult-type hair covers a smaller area than in adults.
+- Tanner Stage 4: Adult-type hair is present, but covers a smaller area than in adults.

-• Tanner Stage 5: Full adult distribution extending to inner thighs.
+- Tanner Stage 5: Full adult distribution is reached, with spread to the inner thighs in some individuals.

-Most girls enter Tanner Stage 2 around age 10 or 11, but this can vary widely.
+Many girls enter Tanner Stage 2 during the early years of puberty, often around age 10 or 11, but this can vary widely.
 Tracking these stages helps pediatricians assess normal development or identify potential hormonal imbalances.

 Factors Affecting Timing of Pubic Hair Growth